stotz/kotlintutorials/ReadmeDependencyInjection.md

-// README - ReadmeDependencyInjection.md
-// Write a detailed tutorial on Dependency Injection in Kotlin with links to the above examples.

-import java.io.File

-val readmeContent = """
 # Dependency Injection in Kotlin

 Dependency Injection (DI) is a design pattern that helps in achieving Inversion of Control (IoC) by injecting dependencies into a class instead of the class creating them itself.
 This leads to more testable, maintainable, and flexible code.